 - Metro fare into the city from Reston during peak commuting time will cost about $6.00.
 You can plan your exact route and times here.

 - Loudoun Commuter Bus: Very, very convenient.
 For $10 round trip ($11 if paying cash), you can hop on a comfortable bus (yes, there is a restroom) from numerous park and rides in Loudoun, and ride it to Rosslyn, Crystal City, and all parts of DC.
 The county website has route information.
 You may have to bus/metro/walk a bit from one of the designated stops.
+The Loudoun buses run morning and afternoon routes, with one midday bus that hits all stops.

-- The Loudoun buses run morning and afternoon routes, with one midday bus that hits all stops.
-If you have an emergency and need to get back to Loudoun during the day, there is a Guaranteed Ride Home program available.
+- If you have an emergency and need to get back to Loudoun during the day, there is a Guaranteed Ride Home program available.

-Because I was traveling to the east side of DC, and because the bus dropped off literally in front of the NAR building, I used the Loudoun commuter buses to get to and from work from 2012 to 2014.
+Because I was traveling to the east side of DC, and because the bus dropped off literally in front of my building, I used the Loudoun commuter buses to get to and from work from 2012 to 2014.
 I’ve lived it.
 If you are relocating to Loudoun and have questions about commuting times, and how to factor that into your decision, just ask.
 We are happy to help.